 These can be used if the molds are visible.
 However, these tests can be inconvenient since bulk testing requires cutting a piece of the infected area, while tape and swab tests can potentially ruin the sample under the microscope.

-Standard and wall cavity air tests can be utilized to determine potential air contamination.
+Standard and wall cavity air tests can determine potential air contamination.
 In addition, a portable air pump collects air as samples to be analyzed in laboratories.

 Petri Dish Tests

 Petri Dish tests are done using an agar solution, which involves letting it stay in the area where molds might grow.
-The bad side is that it is time-consuming, which takes almost two weeks to be tested.
+The bad side is that it is time-consuming and takes almost two weeks to be tested.